actionprojecteu/azotea-client/README.md

 1. *Environmental variables*

 The first two lines specify environmental variables so that the Python execution is done only within the virtual environment.

+2. *Convenience variables*

-The thrid line specifies the database file to be created where all the results and associated data are stored.
+The ${DBASE} variable the database file to be created where all the results and associated data are stored.
-*It is highly recommended that you specify such database in your azotea commands*.
+*It is highly recommended that you always specify such database in your azotea commands*.
 Otherwise, changing inadveridely from the current working directory a new, empty database file will be created and apparently it seems that you have lost all your data.
+Variable `${IMAGES}` point to the root directory where the sofware will find images for data processing.
+It can be placed as conveniently as you like, although in the example it is pointing  to a directory inside the virtual environment.
+Other convenient variables that you may set (not used here) `${LOG}` and `${CSV_DIR}` to specify a log file and the CSV directory where reports are generated.,

-2. *Consent*
+3. *Consent*

 We need your consent to gather some personal data, before you can run the software.
 The software will not run if you do not agree.

-3. *Observer data*
+4. *Observer data*

 We create observer's data specifying his/her name, surmname and affiliation data (with its acronym) using the command line options shown.